Fran Pinkerton and Conrad Boyce star as Helen and Fred Meilleur

 For the show's creative director, Chantal Elie-Sernoskie, who has been working with Stone Fence Theatre since 2012 and who grew up as a who is half french-Canadian and half irish and who grew up in Embrun, Ontario, the show is an important statement.

-The show features a strong cast, including Gail Gavan in the role of a French-Canadian leprechaun.
-Stone Fence Theatre and Yukon theatre veteran Conrad Boyce stars as Fred Meilleur, supported by other Stone Fence Theatre veterans: Danielle Bissonnette, Ambrose Mullin, Fran Pinkerton, Evan Burgess, Derek Tolhurst.
+Up at Fred's - Allons-y! features a great cast with many big voices.
+It includes Stone Fence Theatre and Yukon theatre veteran Conrad Boyce who stars as Fred Meilleur, supported by other Stone Fence Theatre veterans: Danielle Bissonnette, Chantal Elie-Sernoskie, Ambrose Mullin, Fran Pinkerton, Evan Burgess and Derek Tolhurst.
+Fred Meilleur's niece, Gail Gavan, who had initially hoped to take a role in the show, will appear occasionally for cameo appearances.

 Newcomers include Andrew Galt, Beverly Lewis and Robert Tremblay as well as musical siblings Dexter and Serena Sernoskie.